Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Evaluating LPT Production Scenarios in WD--MD Binaries

 The characteristic surface magnetic fields for the binary components are $B_s \sim (10^6-10^9)$\,G for the magnetic WD and $B_c \sim (10^2-10^4)$\,G for the MD \citep[e.g.,][]{Ferrario15, Reiners22}.
 By combining Eq.(\ref{Kepler3}) and Eq.(\ref{acr}), we obtain

-Therefore, if LPTs originate from the unipolar-inductor phase, the observed 2--3 hour periods require that the WD is magnetic.
+If LPTs originate from the unipolar-inductor phase as discussed in Section \ref{stage2}, the observed 2--3 hour periods require that the WD should be magnetic.

-3) In the magnetosphere-interaction phase, which occurs at larger orbital separations, the WD's magnetic field at the location of its companion becomes significantly weaker.
+3) Magnetosphere-interaction phase: This phase occurs at larger orbital separations, where the WD’s magnetic field at the location of the MD is significantly weaker.
 When this external field from the WD is much weaker than the MD's intrinsic surface field (i.e., $\mu_s/a^3 \ll B_c$), it can no longer penetrate the MD companion's surface.
 Instead, the two magnetospheres are forced to interact directly, leading to magnetic reconnection events that accelerate particles.
 This scenario is thus defined by the condition of

 and the corresponding period constraint is

 In the following subsections, we evaluate each of these three scenarios, assessing their viability as LPT origins and deriving the associated physical constraints.